kmeze/academize-wp/README.md

 AcademizeWP is a free and open-source WordPress plugin that enables publishing courses and training events on any WordPress website.

+## Features
+* Create and manage courses
+* Categorize course by one or more subject
+* Browse courses by subject using Subjects List block

 ## Post Types and Taxonomies

 The plugin installs the following post types and taxonomies: